-Algebra 2 Honors (0312) 1 Credit

-Grades 10, 11 40 Weeks

-Prerequisite: Designed for students w ho successfully

-completed Algebra & Geometry with th a minimum

-average of 85.
+Algebra 2 Honors (0312) 1 Credit Grades 10 40 Weeks Prerequisite: Designed for students who successfully completed Algebra I or Geometry Honors with a minimum average of 85.
+Note: Each marking period average should be above 80%.
+This course will cover the NVS A1 ashra 2 Common